craigbaird/prime-solo-sql/README.md

 # SQL In Class Assignment
-An in class assignment practicing SQL queries
+An in class assignment, practicing SQL queries

 ## Getting Started